mvaria/mvaria.github.io/index.md

 ### Videos

-Here are a few of my invited talks at research conferences and seminars.
-All of them are available to watch on YouTube.
+Here are a few of my invited conference and seminar talks, which are available to watch on YouTube.

 - [EAAMO 2023](https://www.youtube.com/watch?v=kqymlLAjytE) - Cryptographically Protected Data Science For All
 - [UN Webinar, Feb 2023](https://www.youtube.com/watch?v=leiigEA2dAI&t=3630s) - Legal & Regulatory Issues Arising from the Use of PETs